-The College meets and slightly exceeds its activity level target each year and has done so over a period of several years of consistent growth, demonstrating the potential unmet demand that exists in the immediate catchment area and beyond.
+The College has met and slightly exceeded its activity level target each year, including 2019/2020.
+It has done so over a period of several years of consistent growth, demonstrating the potential unmet demand that exists in the immediate catchment area and beyond.

 The College retains Highly Trusted Sponsor status by the UK Borders Agency and has done so since June 2012.
 This means the College is not limited in the numbers of overseas students it can attract.
 However, changes implemented in UK legislation have reduced the demand from overseas students to very small numbers.
+In the current global disruption, the College is not recruiting International students actively.